 As with any celebration, Danish Christmas is full of traditions.
 Traditions mean that things have to be a certain way.
 They have to be the way they’ve always been.
 But, even if you think things are the same way they’ve always been, over time they will have changed.
 Mind-blowing, huh?
-These are my recipes for a traditional Danish Christmas dinner.
+These are my traditional Danish Christmas dinner recipes.

 This article and the recipes fall a bit outside what I normally do because I usually either do baking-related stuff, or I will do other cultures’ amazing recipes.
 Sometimes though, I remember that we also have some amazing recipes in Denmark, so today I will share what Christmas is like in Denmark and what we eat.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe

 In the year 300, the Christian church reached a consensus that Jesus Christ was born on the 25th of December.

 In Denmark we celebrate Christmas on the 24th of December, so why are we not wrong?

 Well, before the mechanical clock was invented, it was normal in the Nordic countries that the new day would start, once the sun would set.
 Since we’re far north, the sun sets very early in December.
 In my city, the sun is set to go down at 15:42/3.42pm on Christmas Eve this year.